hyp3rion123/PacFinder/README.md

 # PacFinder(IMPORTANT: This project is under development)
 Pathfinding algorithm visualizer with a slight twist: 80s arcade retro theme based on the original Pacman game.
+The project currently runs using the Dijkstra pathfinding algorithm.

 # Incoming changes
 -Additional pathfinding algorithms